Heimdall-Framework/heimdall-framework/README.md

 Then you must set the following environment variables to directories of your choice:

-* DEVS_MOUNTPOINT - the location of the directory where the tested devices will be mounted temporary;
+* DEVS_MOUNTPOINT - the location of the directory where the tested devices will be mounted temporarily;
 * LOGS_DIRECTORY_PATH - the location of the directory where Heimdall will store its logs;
 * TESTING_PORTS - the port or ports that will be used to test USB mass storage devices;
 * NUKING_PORTS - the port or ports that will be used to nuke a mass storage device.